Sunbird-Lern/sunbird-utils/decryption-util/README.md

       -  Note down the count.
       -  Take backUp of cassandra db.
       -  select externalid,originalexternalid from sunbird.usr_external_identity;
-      -  verify the column externalid, originalexternalid should be in encrpted format
+      -  verify the column externalid, originalexternalid should be in encrypted format
 # How to run
   - require env variable to be set : </br>